 Today, we will share five key factors that can influence the timeline of your personal injury claim.
-We hope to provide some clarity during what a confusing and frustrating time can be.
+We hope to clarify what a confusing and frustrating time can be.

 Liability is Contested

-Texas is a proportional responsibility state.
-Meaning, that fault for every party is assessed in every case.
+Texas is a proportional responsibility state, which means that fault for every party is assessed in every case.
 When the parties disagree on the degree of responsibility, the case will take longer to resolve.

-Scenario: Imagine walking in a parking lot when you were suddenly struck by a car.
+Imagine walking in a parking lot when a car suddenly struck you.
 You suffered some severe injuries because of the accident.
-When you spoke to the driver, they claimed that the accident was not their fault because another car had backed into them, causing them to veer into you.
+When you spoke to the driver, they claimed the accident was not their fault because another car had backed into them, causing them to veer into you.

-In this case, both sides would need to investigate the accident to determine who was at fault.
+Both sides must investigate the accident in these cases to determine who was at fault.
 And everyone may disagree on fault.
-Likely a lawsuit will be required.
-This process can much longer than other claims, but it is vital to get it right to reach a fair settlement.
+Likely, a lawsuit will be required.
+This process can take much longer than other claims, but it is vital to get it right to reach a fair settlement.

 Medical Treatment is Ongoing

-Another common reason that injury claims take longer to settle is if the victim is still receiving medical treatment.
-It can be challenging to determine the full extent of someone’s injuries when they are still healing.
+Determining the full extent of someone’s injuries can be challenging when they are still healing.
 It is often best to wait until the treatment has been completed before moving forward with a settlement.
-This way, you can be sure that you receive compensation for all your injuries.
+This way, you can be sure to receive compensation for all your injuries.

 The Insurance Company Fights Paying Reasonable Compensation